abigailbishop/LibbyLabCellpose/README.md

                         --dir_to_analyze.
   --edge_buffer EDGE_BUFFER
-                        ROIs within this many pixels of the edge are ignored in the width and height calculation.
+                        ROIs within this many pixels of the edge are ignored in the area, width, and height calculation.
   --image_extension IMAGE_EXTENSION
                         Extension of the images you intend to analyze.
   --save_boundary_images
-                        If present, will save pngs depicting rectangular boundaries used to calculate cell width and height.
+                        If present, will save pngs depicting rectangular boundaries used to calculate cell area, width, and height.
 ```